sakshis1904/xeno-shopify/README.md

 ### 🛠 Setup Instructions

-1. Clone the repository
+1. Clone the repository </br>
-2. Navigate to backend and install dependencies (npm install)
+2. Navigate to backend and install dependencies (npm install) </br>
-3. Navigate to frontend and install dependencies (npm install)
+3. Navigate to frontend and install dependencies (npm install) </br>
-4. Create a .env file and add:
+4. Create a .env file and add: </br>
-     - Shopify API Key
+     - Shopify API Key </br>
-     - Shopify Secret
+     - Shopify Secret </br>
-     - MySQL connection string
+     - MySQL connection string </br>
-5. Start the MySQL server and create the required database
+5. Start the MySQL server and create the required database </br>
-6. Run the backend server (npm start)
+6. Run the backend server (npm start) </br>
-7. Run the frontend (npm run dev)
+7. Run the frontend (npm run dev) </br>
 8. Connect your Shopify store → initiate sync → data will start ingesting

 </br>

 ### 🏗 Architecture Diagram

-The system begins with a Shopify store, where data such as products, orders, and customers exists.
+* The system begins with a Shopify store, where data such as products, orders, and customers exists.
-Our backend connects to Shopify using API credentials or webhooks and pulls that data into the application.
+* Our backend connects to Shopify using API credentials or webhooks and pulls that data into the application.
-Once data is fetched, it is stored inside a MySQL database, where each tenant’s records are saved separately to maintain isolation and security.
+* Once data is fetched, it is stored inside a MySQL database, where each tenant’s records are saved separately to maintain isolation and security.
-The frontend dashboard (built using React) reads this stored data and displays it as insights, charts, and metrics for analysis.
+* The frontend dashboard (built using React) reads this stored data and displays it as insights, charts, and metrics for analysis.

-So the flow goes like this:
+So the flow goes like this:</br>
 Shopify Store → Backend Ingestion → MySQL Database → React Dashboard / Insights UI

 </br>